Can Marton Coding Alone Ensure Individual Secrecy?: Introduction

 From the works discussed above, one can easily notice that regardless of the channel setup, it seems to be a norm for secure broadcasting to be achieved by integrating secrecy techniques into error-correcting coding schemes.
-Among the secrecy techniques covered in these works are the secret key approach (also known as one-time pad)\cite{cref8}, Wyner secrecy coding \cite{cref4} and Carleial-Hellman secrecy coding \cite{cref3}.
-When secure broadcasting is necessary, these secrecy techniques are often integrated independently or as a combination to common error-correcting coding scheme for broadcast channels such as the superposition coding scheme \cite{cref6} and Marton coding scheme \cite{cref5}.
+Among the secrecy techniques covered in these works are the secret key approach (also known as one-time pad)~\cite{cref8}, Wyner secrecy coding~\cite{cref4} and Carleial-Hellman secrecy coding~\cite{cref3}.
+When secure broadcasting is necessary, these secrecy techniques are often integrated independently or as a combination to common error-correcting coding scheme for broadcast channels such as the superposition coding scheme~\cite{cref6} and Marton coding scheme~\cite{cref5}.
 As a consequence of this common practice, there is little knowledge on whether secure broadcasting can be achieved by having only an error-correcting coding scheme.

 In regards to this, we have only come across some brief insights in two works.
-Although two distinct secrecy coding schemes have been proposed by Chen, Koyluoglu and Sezgin \cite{cref1} and Mansour, Schaefer and Boche\cite{Mansour_Schaefer_Boche16} for the two-receiver discrete memoryless broadcast channel with a passive eavesdropper, both schemes presented the possibility of using error-correcting coding schemes to ensure secrecy.
+Although two distinct secrecy coding schemes have been proposed by Chen et al.~\cite{cref1} and Mansour et al.~\cite{Mansour_Schaefer_Boche16} for the two-receiver discrete memoryless broadcast channel with a passive eavesdropper, both schemes presented the usage of randomness in error-correcting coding schemes to ensure secrecy.
 In particular, the random components in Marton coding were utilized to help in message protection.
 However, this protection can only be achieved when the random components in Marton coding are complemented with other secrecy techniques.